The Cult of Pedagogy Podcast, Episode 12

 Gonzalez: Thank you so much, Jack, for giving us this time.

 Shrawder: Sure, no problem, that’s fine.
 I enjoyed it Jennifer.
 It was nice indeed meeting with you and I enjoyed the conversation very much.

-Gonzalez: Again, to learn more about improving your work as an adjunct instructor, visit teachingforsuccess.com and as always, come visit cultofpedagogy.com for tons of resources to help you kick mountains of butt in your teaching.
+Gonzalez: Again, to learn more about improving your work as an adjunct instructor, visit teachingforsuccess.com (link no longer working) and as always, come visit cultofpedagogy.com for tons of resources to help you kick mountains of butt in your teaching.